 The legislation that regulates domestic violence shelters in El Salvador is the Special Comprehensive Law for a Life Free from Violence (LEIV, Art.
-26)54 There is also a National Policy for the Access of Women to a Life Free from Violence55 and operation of the shelters is included in the Five-year Action Plan for the National Policy for the Access of Women to a Life Free from Violence 2016-2021.56 and evaluation.57 Both instruments are currently being updated as part of the United Nations essential services package for women and girls subject to violence.
+26) There is also a National Policy for the Access of Women to a Life Free from Violence and operation of the shelters is included in the Five-year Action Plan for the National Policy for the Access of Women to a Life Free from Violence 2016-2021.

-With respect to rules and regulations, only the shelter run by ISDEMU reports having guidelines for the accreditation and operation of shelters, as well as, a guide for monitoring
+With respect to rules and regulations, only the shelter run by ISDEMU reports having guidelines for the accreditation and operation of shelters, as well as, a guide for monitoring and evaluation.
+Both instruments are currently being updated as part of the United Nations essential services package for women and girls subject to violence.